LanternD/en.dlyang.me/about/index.md

 permalink: /about/
 ---

-I'm a PhD candidate in the Department of Electrical and Computer Enginnering at Michigan State University.
+I'm a Ph.D. candidate in the Department of Electrical and Computer Enginnering (ECE) at Michigan State University (MSU).

-I post stuff related to research or techniques I meet here.
+I post stuff related to research or programming here.

 Nothing fancy and not too much to care about.

+All posts here are distributed under [MIT License](https://opensource.org/licenses/MIT).